DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 The most important part is that it simplifies the policy tremendously.

 ### How does it work
-The Api Management team have built standard code for managing authroization and state for us, which removes a lot of customization previously needed and makes it easier to separate code from authroization, reuse and manage.
+The Api Management team have built standard code for managing authroization and state for us, which removes a lot of customization previously needed and makes it easier to separate code from authorization, reuse and manage.

-This image below is taken from the [Authroizations Ovreview](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) and in a very good way describes how it works.
-Simply described the *Authroization* resource is hanling all the complexity to create a token, cache the token and before a new call validate if the token still is valid.
+This image below is taken from the [Authorizations Ovreview](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) and in a very good way describes how it works.
+Simply described the *Authorization* resource is hanling all the complexity to create a token, cache the token and before a new call validate if the token still is valid.

 ![Get Token path](https://learn.microsoft.com/en-us/azure/api-management/media/authorizations-overview/get-token-for-backend.svg)